| | Volume 8 Number 6

 digital realm.
 Close collaboration between these communities has and will

+continue to be required to generate useful solutions.
 I did not attend the workshop, have no particular expertise in the area,

 and don't know if the good work produced there will pay off in either the